OmarMiniesy/Notes/Defensive Security/Digital Forensics & Incident Response/Tools/Volatility.md

 - We can also utilize [[Memory Forensics#Kernel Objects|Pool Scanning]] to identify terminated network connections.
 - Check out the commands [here](https://blog.onfvp.com/post/volatility-cheatsheet/#:~:text=process%20name%2C%20args-,NETWORK%20INFORMATION,-NETSCAN).
 - Plugins include `netstat`, `netscan`
+- The `connscan` command can be used to find `_TCPT_OBJECT` structures to find artifacts from previous connections that have been terminated.

 ##### Identifying File Data